apache/sandesha/README.txt

 Installation
 ===================

-The binary distribution contains a Sandesha-beta.jar file.
+The binary distribution contains a Sandesha-1.0-RC1.jar file.
 To configure Sandesha in the server side simply follow the steps given bellow.

-Step1: Copy  Sandesha-beta.jar to the webapps/axis/WEB-INF/lib directory.
+Step1: Copy  Sandesha-1.0-RC1.jar to the webapps/axis/WEB-INF/lib directory.
 (Assume that
        the user has already configured axis in a servlet container)
 Step2: Copy addressing-SNAPSHOT.jar that can be found in the lib directory of the binary
        distribution of Sandesha to the same location.

+If you need to test with samples then copy the Sandesha-samples.jar that can be found in the samples directory to the webapps/axis/WEB-INF/lib directory as well.

 To verify the installation, go to http://localhost:8080/axis/ and click on the "List" link.
-Then if you can see the RMSampleService deployed then you have successfully configured Sandesha on the server side.
+Then if you can see the RMSampleService deployed (this is only if the Sandesha-samples.jar is also copied to the webapps/axis/WEB-INF/lib) then you have successfully configured Sandesha on the server side.

 ________________________________________________